 I love how it tastes just as good cold as it does warm.
 And I almost think it tastes better a day old.
 In any case, it doesn’t taste worse the next day, which makes it an instant winner for me.

 It reheats beautifully too, if you like it hot.
-You will want to eat a few slices of this because it’s that good, but a single slice is very satisfying too.
-My favorite way to eat it is with a spring mix salad on the side (seasoned with a simple vinaigrette) and possibly other roasted greens, like roasted broccoli or asparagus.
+My favorite way to eat it is with a spring mix salad on the side.
+Or other roasted greens, like roasted broccoli or asparagus.
 Not only do these things fit together well because of their flavors, I think they create a nice balance.
 You have something cheesy and indulgent on one side and something healthy, yet flavorfl, on the other.

 If you’re looking for that perfect brunch or dinner dish or for something to bring to a potluck, look no further because this leek spinach tart is your winner.
 It is compact and will easily survive a car ride or some handling / moving around.
 The flavor is so superb you’ll want to eat it hot out of the oven, while saving a slice for the next day because it tastes amazing cold too.
 And if you want to make more than one tart, the recipe is easily scalable.
 I can’t think of anything better than this.

 - 1 1/4 sticks (140 g) unsalted butter (frozen)